Our Centres

 Photography GCSE

 All students are supported into post 16 education or training through an individualised transition programme that utilises CIEAG and the EHCP process.
-Most students leave Goldwyn Folkestone to go on to study vocational courses at college or enter employment based training.Our aspiration is for all students it to achieve GCSE and other level 1 & 2 qualifications by the end of Year 11.
-On average students leave Goldwyn with 6 or more of these qualifications.
+Most students leave Goldwyn Folkestone to go on to study vocational courses at college or enter employment based training.Our aspiration is for all students is to achieve GCSE or other level 1 & 2 qualifications by the end of Year 11.